 The best time to do the trip is in late June and early July before the German school holidays start in late July.
 Be sure to take a GPS (Sat Nav) and download UK and Europe data beforehand.
 You are certain to get lost without one.
 You should check that you have a suitable card (e.g. Visa debit card) that will work overseas in cash machines (ATM's.)
 Also check that your phone has roaming enabled, but remember it is expensive.
 You may prefer to use public phones to confirm hotel bookings as there can be errors with internet bookings.

-We selected hotels with family rooms through expedia.com.au where there were special deals available.
+We selected hotels with family rooms.
+We recommend using this link where special deals are available.
 We also rented a standard size manual Vauxhall from Thrifty (Heathrow) through expedia.com.au.
 Before leaving home check that all your family's bags will fit in the boot of a similar size car.
 You will have to pay extra to take an English rented car to Europe because of the extra paperwork for insurance and roadside service cover.
 Remember to drive on the right hand side of the road in Europe and to go anticlockwise at roundabouts.
 In the UK you drive on the left and go clockwise at roundabouts.
 You are also going to need an international driver's license (from road service associations or automobile clubs) and a traveller's pack with a safety triangle etc which you can buy at the Eurotunnel shops at Folkestone.
 (Click here to book your return trip on the Eurotunnel train.)
 In Austria you should buy a vignette from a service station.
 You will have to buy one in Switzerland (40 Euro) in lieu of paying tolls for motorways.
 Such tolls are prolific in Austria, Italy and France, but are based on distance, so don't worry about turning off a motorway to visit some city.
 You will get a ticket when entering a motorway and then pay cash when exiting the motorway.

 Make use of the hop-on-hop-off sightseeing buses in London, Paris, Rome and Barcelona.
 In London the "Big Bus" blue route is the most complete, taking several hours.
 They operate from 8.30am to 6.30pm and you could easily spend all that time if you get off at several stops.
 If you arrive late morning the first day in London it may be best just to walk around Trafalgar Square and the National Gallery etc and then do the Sightseeing bus tour the second day.
 Note however that Westminster Abbey is not open on Sundays.
 Rome wasn't built in a day, but you should try to see it (and Paris) in one day by making an early start.